 The Minority Leadership Development Award was created in 2001 to nurture leaders for the future and to introduce minority law librarians to leadership opportunities within the Association.
-The Award shall consist of the following benefits: travel, lodging and registration expenses for one recipient to attend the Annual Meeting of AALL; an experienced AALL leader to serve as the recipient's mentor for at least one year; and an opportunity to serve on an AALL committee during the year following the monetary award.
+The Award shall consist of the following benefits: travel, lodging and registration expenses for one recipient to attend the Annual Meeting of AALL; an experienced AALL leader to serve as the recipient's mentor for at least one year; and an opportunity to serve on an AALL committee during the year following the award.

 Upon submission of the application, an applicant must meet all of the following criteria to be considered for the award:

 - Be a member of a minority group as defined by current U.S. government guidelines as found in 62 F.R.
 58782;

 - Have a strong academic record and have earned a Master's degree in Library/Information Science;